Tooth Extractions New York

 Can I Leave the Space Empty After a Tooth Extraction?

-If the extracted tooth was located toward the back of the mouth, you might not see the purpose in replacing it.
+If the extracted tooth was located toward the back of the mouth, you might not see the purpose of replacing it.
 After all, no one else can see it.
 However, each tooth works together to create a healthy smile.
-Even a single missing back tooth can lead to difficulties chewing, which in turn may cause indigestion and poor nutrition.
+Even a single missing back tooth can lead to difficulties chewing, which may cause indigestion and poor nutrition.

-After you’ve finished healing, we recommend scheduling an appointment with your dentist in Gramercy Park to go over your tooth replacement options.
+After you’ve finished healing, we recommend scheduling an appointment with your dentist in New York to go over your tooth replacement options.

 What Are My Options for Replacing a Missing Tooth?